cargicar/RL_from_andy_jones/Saturday-Meets.md

  * There'll be questions at the end, followed by freeform discussion.
  * If you'd like to present in future, just say!

-### Schedule
+### Presenter Schedule
 I'll try and keep this rolling one month in advance.
-If you see a slot free, you're welcome to volunteer yourself.
+If you see a slot free, you're welcome to volunteer yourself - just edit in your Discord handle and a rough topic.

 * 21/11/2020:
 * 28/11/2020: